 You can talk outside the notes that you have taken, but don’t go too far; that may affect your speaking.

 - The last thing I can mention here is to be aware of the first impression.
-You have to score well in PART 1 section of the Speaking Test.
-So, answers to general questions such as yourself, meaning of name, your family, education, work, pastime activities, hobbies and interests, dislikes, sports, exercise, daily life, aim in life, reason for taking IELTS exam, food, culture, travel and tourism should be prepared well by you.
+You have to score well in the PART 1 section of the Speaking Test.
+So, answers to general questions such as yourself, the meaning of your name, your family, education, work, pastime activities, hobbies and interests, dislikes, sports, exercise, daily life, aim in life, the reason for taking IELTS exam, food, culture, travel, and tourism should be prepared well by you.
 You must convey to the examiner/interviewer that you are not an average person to be considered or marked poorly.
 So, be prepared to make the best impression in part 1.

-In recent times many IELTS candidates scored poor in the Writing Module.
+In recent times many IELTS candidates scored poorly in the Writing Module.
 When asked the reason, many of them stated that they did not have much idea about all the Task 1 and Task 2 topics; and as a result, they failed to recognize the pictures or essays in the exam.
 Moreover, many of the candidates mentioned that they thought that writing would be easy for them to cover because they had been writing since their childhood.
 However, the exam scenario was quite different and they messed up arranging their ideas and failed to provide a sound and logical answer.

 Here are my suggestions based on the inquiries I have made talking to some candidates:

 For instance, Academic Task 1 asks you to write a minimum 150-word report on the given picture or pictures.
-They can be graphs, charts, tables, diagrams, maps or flow-charts.
+They can be graphs, charts, tables, diagrams, maps, or flow-charts.
 You may have one graph; but who says that you won’t get mixed graphs or charts?
 How about getting 4 pictures?
 So, you must learn about these differences and similarities.